Updates the persistent objects belonging to the current Object Space.

 true if persistent objects were refreshed; otherwise, false.

-When implementing the IObjectSpace interface in the BaseObjectSpace class's descendant, override a protected virtual BaseObjectSpace.Reload method.
-It is invoked by the BaseObjectSpace.Refresh method, which does the following: If none of objects belonging to the current Object Space have been changed after retrieving them or after the last commit (see IObjectSpace.CommitChanges), the BaseObjectSpace.Refresh method recreates the Object Space's container for in-memory objects by calling the Reload method, re-retrieves the objects from it and returns true.
-If at least one object change has been performed, the IObjectSpace.ConfirmationRequired event is raised.
+If at least one object change has been performed after retrieval or the last commit, the BaseObjectSpace.ConfirmationRequired event is raised.
 Handle this event to show a confirmation window that asks whether to save changes.
 For this purpose, use the XafApplication.AskConfirmation method.
 This method returns the ConfirmationResult enumeration value that corresponds to an end-user's choice.
 Successive actions depend on this choice:

-The IObjectSpace.CommitChanges method is invoked.
+The BaseObjectSpace.CommitChanges method is invoked.
 This method saves all the tracked changes made to the Object Space's persistent objects to the database.
 The Refresh method returns true.

-The IObjectSpace.ConfirmationRequired event is handled only by the WinModificationsController, which is activated for Detail Views in Windows Forms applications.
+The BaseObjectSpace.ConfirmationRequired event is handled only by the WinModificationsController, which is activated for Detail Views in Windows Forms applications.
 The Controller's handler invokes a confirmation window as described above.
 When the Refresh method is invoked within a List View or in an ASP.NET Web application, a confirmation window is not invoked.
-However, the ConfirmationResult.No value is set by default, which disposes of all changes and again retrieves objects via a reestablished database connection.
+However, the ConfirmationResult.No value is set by default, which disposes of all changes and retrieves objects.

 The following events related to the Refresh method are available: